 Want to know more?
 Take a peek at this video to get a glimpse at the Farm Fund program.

 Farm Fund Grants

-Application period closed January 24, 2014.
 The Farm Fund grant program is designed to support projects that strengthen local, sustainable agriculture at large in Whatcom County (for single farm projects please look at our secured, low interest loan program below).
 Skagit County applicants must either supply Whatcom County or serve Whatcom County farms as part of their program.
-Detailed information about the program, application, and contact information are included in the Farm Fund Grant application.
+The 2016 grant application period is now closed.
+The 2017 application period will open in November.

-The Farm Fund works to increase the supply of local, sustainable, and organic food by supporting and establishing projects that strengthen the local farming community.
+The Community Food Co-op’s Farm Fund works to increase the supply of local, sustainable, and organic food by supporting and establishing projects that strengthen the local farming community.
 The Fund also works to educate consumers, increase access to local food, and to encourage ecological and socially responsible stewardship of our farmland.